How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Topological Properties of DNNs

 So far, the discussion has considered only a linear network.
 For a non-linear network, the Jacobian is given as $\lj = \bm{D_i W_i}$.
 As explained in~\cite{sigprop}, $\bm{D_i}$ depends on pre-activations $\bm{h_i} = \bm{W_i x_{i-1}}+ \bm{b_i}$.
-As established in several deep network mean field theory studies~\cite{pennington2017resurrecting, poole2016exponential, sigprop, tarnowski2018dynamical}, the distribution of pre-activations at layer $i$ ($\bm{h_i}$) is a Gaussian $\mathcal{N}(0, q_i)$ due to the central limit theorem.
+As established in several deep network mean field theory studies~\cite{poole2016exponential, tarnowski2018dynamical}, the distribution of pre-activations at layer $i$ ($\bm{h_i}$) is a Gaussian $\mathcal{N}(0, q_i)$ due to the central limit theorem.
 Similar to~\cite{sigprop, pennington2017resurrecting}, if the input $\bm{h_0}$ is chosen to satisfy a fixed point $q_i = q^*$, the distribution of $D_i$ becomes independent of the depth ($\mathcal{N}(0,q^*)$).
 Therefore, the distribution of both $\bm{D_i}$ and $\bm{W_i}$ is similar for different models irrespective of the depth, even for non-linear networks.
-Moreover, the sizes of the matrices will again be similar due to similar average degree in both $f_S$ and $f_L$.
+Moreover, the sizes of the matrices will be similar due to similar average degree in $f_S$ and $f_L$.

-Hence, the size and distribution of values in the Jacobian matrix is similar for both the large and the small model (provided the width and NN-Mass are similar).
-That is, the distribution and mean singular values will also be similar: $\mathbb{E}[\sigs] \approx \mathbb{E}[\sigl]$.
-In other words, LDI is equivalent between models of different depths if their width and NN-Mass are similar.
+Hence, the size and distribution of values in the Jacobian matrix are similar for both the large and the small model (provided the width and NN-Mass are similar); that is, the distribution and mean singular values will also be similar.
+Thus, LDI is equivalent between different depth DNNs if their width and NN-Mass are similar.
+As a result, such models have similar gradient flow properties.